-If you’re looking for an affordable exercise bike to add to your home gym, the Schwinn 170 Upright Exercise Bike may already be on your radar.
-As Schwinn’s most technologically advanced upright model, this bike has become increasingly popular with it’s combination of features and budget friendly price tag.
+If you’re looking for an affordable upright exercise bike to add to your home gym, the Schwinn 170 should be on your short list of contenders.

 A Quick Word On Schwinn